ColdFusionX/ColdFusionX.github.io/_posts/2020-09-01-LegacyHTB.md

 Nmap done: 1 IP address (1 host up) scanned in 59.95 seconds
 ```

-We discovered SMB ports `139 & 445` are open and operating system running on the host is `Windows XP`.
+Looking at the output of `masscan` we discovered SMB ports `139 & 445` are open and operating system running on the host is `Windows XP`.

 ### Nmap SMB script